niyonshimirajeanmarie/27197/README.md

 ## Notes

- Each question is  done following th instruction the lecture sent .
+ Each question is  done following th instruction as the teacher requested .

 ---